raj2152/data_wrangling_i/tidy_data.md

 ## Joining datasets

 Import and clean the FAS datasets.
+This imports and cleans litters and pups data.

 ``` r
 pups_df =